 List Achievements or Notable Facts

-Include achievements, certificates and other verifiable facts about your pet; this is a time to show of your pet’s accolades.
+Include achievements, certificates, and other verifiable facts about your pet; this is a time to show of your pet’s accolades.
 Think of it just like a job application resume, but for your furry counterpart.
-Fill this part of the pet resume can be as extensive as needed but don’t add anything untrue or unverifiable as your potential landlord may want proof.
+Filling out this part of the pet resume can be as extensive as needed, but don’t add anything untrue or unverifiable; your potential landlord may want proof.

 This is an excellent place to list any obedience school classes, special training, and vaccinations for which your pet has been administered.
 Don’t forget to include special activities, if warranted.
 If your dog participates in a local K9 reading program for children, or if your cat visits the local elementary school these can all speak to your pet’s nature.
 If you regularly utilize any medication to keep pests at bay (such as a flea and tick repellent), list that information, as well as the frequency that it is administered.